License

 All delivered electronically.

-The advantage of the additional interviews — which are not available in any public screening of the film or in online streaming — is the context and background information they provide for all the themes explored in the film.
+The advantage of the additional interviews — which have not been published anywhere else — is the context and background information they provide for all the themes explored in the film.
 They also represent a permanent record of prevailing thoughts and debates that marked the literary period covered in the film (Ìbàdàn in the 60s and 70s) and subsequent periods when Ṣóyínká was in Ifẹ̀ (1975-1985) which was not fully explored in Ebrohimie Road.
 Femi Osofisan, Remi Raji, Niyi Osundare, Femi Euba, and Dan Izevbaye are important scholars of note whose memory of the times and opinion on many of the issues of the times add a lot of depth for anyone interested in African literature.